Jasmine Clarke

 What I Do at Work

-I am a Processing Fellow at Afro Charities, where I assist in preparing the AFRO-American Newspaper’s archival collection for public access.
+I am a Processing Fellow at Afro Charities, where I assist in preparing the AFRO American Newspapers' archival collection for public access.

 My Background